-Hai Phong – a land of many ancient architectural works are preserved, of which Hang Kenh Communal House is a valuable architectural and sculptural work of the city.
-Coming to the communal house, visitors will be captivated by the ancient beauty and heroic historical stories of the country.
+Hai Phong – a land with many ancient architectural works preserved, of which Hang Kenh Communal House is a valuable architectural and sculptural work of the city.
+Upon arriving at the communal house, visitors will be captivated by the country’s ancient beauty and heroic history.

 Overview Hang Kenh Communal House

-Hang Kenh Communal House has existed for more than 300 years, an architectural work with the bold features of ancient Vietnamese communal houses.
+Hang Kenh Communal House has existed for more than 300 years and is an architectural work with the bold features of ancient Vietnamese communal houses.

-Initially, the communal house was built around the 17th – 18th centuries to worship Mr. Vu Chi Thang (1253-1325).
+Initially, the communal house was built in the 17th-18th centuries to worship Mr. Vu Chi Thang (1253-1325).
 He was a famous general who helped Tran Quoc Tuan (1228-1300) defeat the Yuan-Mongol army on the Bach Dang River.
 When the country was at peace, Mr. Thang returned to his hometown to help people settle down and make a living.
-The villagers honored him as “Phuc Than” and built a temple to worship him as a village’s tutelary god after he died.
+The villagers honored him as “Phuc Than” and, after he died, built a temple to worship him as the village’s tutelary god.

 Hang Kenh Communal House

-In 1851, Emperor Tu Duc was ordered to build structures to worship Ngo Quyen (the first king of the Ngo dynasty, reigning from 939-944) and the one who defeated the Southern Han army on the Bach Dang River in 938.
+In 1851, Emperor Tu Duc was ordered to build structures to honor Ngo Quyen (the first king of the Ngo dynasty, reigning from 939-944), who defeated the Southern Han army on the Bach Dang River in 938.

 The villagers of Hang Kenh restored the temple to worship Ngo Quyen and brought Vu Chi Thang to Tu Vu temple (the temple to worship the Vu’s family), more than 200m from Hang Kenh communal house.